 I could write more on acceptance vs. spontaneous recovery but I’ll get back to the story.

 My next few semesters in therapy saw bigger gains and bigger changes.
 One area of change was talking in class.
 My first four semesters of college I didn’t participate in class once.
 That’s not an exaggeration.
 Not a single time.

 I worked with one of my clinicians at Maryland and developed a plan to break into the “participating in class” world.
 I was going to start by giving a one or two word answer in a single class (and praying the teacher didn’t ask me for further clarification.)
 I remember the class and I’ll probably never forget it.
-It was a discussion session of a “History of the Jewish People” class.
-The question was asking for a specific Jewish religious book.
+It was a discussion section of a “History of Religion” class.
+The question was asking for a specific biblical text.
 No one raised their hands.
-After a couple seconds of silence I decided this was my time.
+After a few seconds of silence, I decided this was my time.
 I raised my hand, got called on, and stuttered my butt off on a single word.
-“Tanach,” I think it was.
+“Leviticus,” I think it was.
 The class and teacher were fairly surprised.
 Here was this kid who had said nothing the first half of the semester, and here he was struggling on a single word.
 I’m so proud of that moment to this day, because it was one of the scariest things I’ve ever done.

 The next class I progressed to answering a question that required a two or three word answer, and from there we moved on to a full sentence.
 I branched out to all five of my classes and moved up to multiple-sentence answers.
 After about a year, I became “one of those kids” in class: The ones that always raise their hands and seemingly love to hear themselves talk.
 Crazy enough, I began to like participating in class.
 Showing that I knew the answer was something I didn’t do for a lot of my life.
 It was an adrenaline rush every time I raised my hand.